Continuous-variable quantum communication: Continuous-variable quantum key distribution

-In general, for a typical P\&M QKD protocol, after Alice has prepared a sequence of quantum states and Bob has measured these states, they jointly convert their classical information on those quantum states (e.g., preparation bases and bit values, measurement basis, and results) into a final secure shared key.
-This conversion process is commonly called post-processing (see~\cite{Luo2024} for a recent comprehensive review of QKD post-processing) and consists of several separate steps, namely sifting, parameter estimation, information reconciliation, and privacy amplification, which must be implemented according to the security proof.
+In general, for a typical P\&M QKD protocol, after Alice has prepared a sequence of quantum states and Bob has measured these states, they jointly convert their classical information on those quantum states (for example, preparation bases and bit values, measurement basis, and results) into a final secure shared key.
+This conversion process is commonly called postprocessing (see~\cite{Luo2024} for a recent comprehensive review of QKD postprocessing) and consists of several separate steps, namely, sifting, parameter estimation, information reconciliation, and privacy amplification, that must be implemented according to the security proof.
 To accomplish these tasks, Alice and Bob exchange messages over an authenticated channel on which Eve can learn the content of the messages but cannot modify them.